Cheukting/build-garkn-tutorial/README.md

 #### Loading in the schema

-Now, start the grakn by:
+Now, start the Grakn by:
 ```
 grakn server start
 ```